-The Senior Management Team receives reports setting out key performance and risk indicators, and considers possible control issues brought to its attention by early warning mechanisms which are embedded within the departments and reinforced by risk awareness training.
+The Senior Management Team receives reports setting out key performance and risk indicators and considers possible control issues brought to its attention by early warning mechanisms which are embedded within the departments and reinforced by risk awareness training.
 The Senior Management Team and the Audit Committee also receive regular reports from internal audit and other sources of assurance, which include recommendations for improvement.

 The Audit Committee's role in this area is confined to a high-level review of the arrangements for internal control.
 The Corporation's agenda includes a regular item for consideration of risk and control and receives reports thereon from the Senior Management Team and Audit Committee.
 The emphasis is on obtaining the relevant degree of assurance, not merely reporting by exception.
-At its June meeting, the Corporation carried out the annual assessment for the year ended 31 July 2022 by considering documentation from the Senior Management Team and the Audit Committee.
+At its October 2023 meeting, the corporation carried out the annual assessment for the year ended 31 July 2023 by considering documentation from the senior management team and internal audit and taking account of events since 31 July 2023.

-Based on the advice of the Audit Committee and the Accounting Officer, the Corporation is of the opinion that the College has an adequate and effective framework for governance, risk management and control, and has fulfilled its statutory responsibility for "the effective and efficient use of resources, the solvency of the institution and the body and the safeguarding of their assets".
+Based on the advice of the Audit Committee and the Accounting Officer, the Corporation is of the opinion that the College has an adequate and effective framework for governance, risk management and control, and has fulfilled its statutory responsibility for 'the effective and efficient use of resources, the solvency of the institution and the body and the safeguarding of their assets".